rijvanmohd/download_youtube_videos/README.md

 This repository is created to download youtube video by uploading a text file containing tags.
 This project is created in djnago and some of the open source repositories has been used which i will state below.
 Also, i will provide instructions to run the project which use docker.
 So make sure you have docker installed in your system.

-Also, i will suggest you to use vitual environment to rum this project on your system.
+Also, i will suggest you to use vitual environment to run this project on your system.

 ## Running Locally